 10-month high versus a basket of currencies on Friday after a

-U.S. Federal Reserve official said the central bank may begin to
+regional Federal Reserve chief said the U.S. central bank may

-taper its asset buying this summer, while Asian shares were
+begin to taper its asset buying this summer, while Asian shares

 U.S. equities had sagged on Thursday after John Williams,

 president of the Federal Reserve Bank of San Francisco, said the